Smallcase review: What you need to know before investing

 Listen to the Let's Get Rich with Pattu Podcast

-You can watch podcast episodes on the OfSpin Media Friends YouTube Channel.
+You can watch podcast episodes on the OfSpin Media Friends YouTube Channel

 Lets Get RICH With PATTU podcast on YouTube

-Let's Get RICH With PATTU podcast on YouTube.
+Listen to the Let's Get Rich With Pattu podcast on YouTube.

 • Do you have a comment about the above article?
 Reach out to us on Twitter: @freefincal or @pattufreefincal

 • Have a question?
-Subscribe to our newsletter with the form below.
+Subscribe to our newsletter using the form below.

 • Hit 'reply' to any email from us!
-We do not offer personalized investment advice.
+We do not offer personalised investment advice.
 We can write a detailed article without mentioning your name if you have a generic question.

 About The Author

-Pattabiraman editor freefincalDr.
-M. Pattabiraman(PhD) is the founder, managing editor and primary author of freefincal.
-He is an associate professor at the Indian Institute of Technology, Madras.
-He has over ten years of experience publishing news analysis, research and financial product development.
-Connect with him via Twitter, Linkedin, or YouTube.
 Pattabiraman has co-authored three print books: (1) You can be rich too with goal-based investing (CNBC TV18) for DIY investors.
 (2) Gamechanger for young earners.
 (3) Chinchu Gets a Superpower! for kids.
 He has also written seven other free e-books on various money management topics.
-He is a patron and co-founder of “Fee-only India,” an organisation promoting unbiased, commission-free investment advice.
+He is a patron and co-founder of “Fee-only India,” an organisation promoting unbiased, commission-free, AUM-independent investment advice.

 Our flagship course!
 Learn to manage your portfolio like a pro to achieve your goals regardless of market conditions!
-More than 3,000 investors and advisors are part of our exclusive community!
-Get clarity on how to plan for your goals and achieve the necessary corpus no matter what the market condition is!!
+More than 3,500 investors and advisors are part of our exclusive community!
+Get clarity on how to plan for your goals and achieve the necessary corpus no matter the market conditions!
 Watch the first lecture for free!
 One-time payment!
 No recurring fees!
-Life-long access to videos!
+Lifelong access to videos!
 Reduce fear, uncertainty and doubt while investing!
 Learn how to plan for your goals before and after retirement with confidence.

-Our new course!
 Increase your income by getting people to pay for your skills!
-More than 700 salaried employees, entrepreneurs and financial advisors are part of our exclusive community!
+More than 900 salaried employees, entrepreneurs and financial advisors are part of our exclusive community!
 Learn how to get people to pay for your skills!
-Whether you are a professional or small business owner who wants more clients via online visibility or a salaried person wanting a side income or passive income, we will show you how to achieve this by showcasing your skills and building a community that trusts you and pays you! (watch 1st lecture for free).
+Whether you are a professional or small business owner seeking more clients through online visibility, or a salaried individual looking for side or passive income, we will show you how to do it by showcasing your skills and building a community that trusts and pays you.
+(Watch the 1st lecture for free).
 One-time payment!
 No recurring fees!
-Life-long access to videos!
+Lifelong access to videos!

-Our new book for kids: “Chinchu gets a superpower!” is now available!
+Our book for kids: “Chinchu Gets a Superpower!” is now available!

 Both boy and girl version covers of Chinchu gets a superpower

-Both the boy and girl version covers of Chinchu gets a superpower.
+Both the boy and girl versions of "Chinchu Gets a Superpower".

-Most investor problems can be traced to a lack of informed decision-making.
-We have all made bad decisions and money mistakes when we started earning and spent years undoing these mistakes.
+Most investor problems stem from a lack of informed decision-making.
+We made bad decisions and money mistakes when we started earning, and we spent years undoing them.
 Why should our children go through the same pain?
 What is this book about?
-As parents, what would it be if we had to groom one ability in our children that is key not only to money management and investing but to any aspect of life?
-My answer: Sound Decision Making.
-So in this book, we meet Chinchu, who is about to turn 10.
-What he wants for his birthday and how his parents plan for it and teach him several key ideas of decision-making and money management is the narrative.
+As parents, what if we had to groom one ability in our children that is key not only to money management and investing but to every aspect of life?
+My answer: Sound decision-making.
+So, in this book, we meet Chinchu, who is about to turn 10.
+The story follows what he wants for his birthday and how his parents plan it, while also teaching him key ideas about decision-making and money management.
 What readers say!

-Feedback from a young reader after reading Chinchu gets a Superpower (small version)
+Feedback from a young reader after reading Chinchu gets a Superpower

 Feedback from a young reader after reading Chinchu gets a Superpower!